South London and Maudsley NHS Foundation Trust: National Addiction Centre

 In partnership with the Institute of Psychiatry, Psychology and Neuroscience, King's College London, the Trust runs the National Addiction Centre (NAC), which aims to develop new treatment services for alcohol, smoking and drug problems.
 This work ranges from trials of new therapies and preventative treatments, to studies seeking to understand the genetic and biological basis of addictive behaviour.
 An example of research conducted is the Randomised Injecting Opioid Treatment Trial (RIOTT).

+Centre for Mental Health Research and Innovation

+The Trust, together with the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King’s College London, and COMPASS Pathways have created a Centre for Mental Health Research and Innovation to accelerate research of emerging psychedelic therapies, support therapist training and prototype digital technologies to enable personalised, predictive and preventive care models.

 Media

 The services provided by the Trust feature in a four-part observational television documentary to be broadcast on Channel Four in Autumn 2013.
 Produced by the makers of 24 Hours in A&E, Bedlam focuses on the work of the Anxiety Disorders Residential Unit at Bethlem Royal Hospital, the Triage ward at Lambeth Hospital, adult community mental health services in Lewisham and services for people over the age of 65.